When to Walk Away (2) By Dr. Michael Brooks

-I would like to add that Karen Hill is an associate of Applicable Counseling and Coaching Services.
-Karen Hill Life Coach KarenHill.com 812.205.253 812.204.0475 Dr. Michael Brooks is the founder of Applicable Counseling and Coaching Services.
+Dr. Michael Brooks is the founder of Applicable Counseling and life coaching Services.
 It is affordable, accessible, anonymous and available by appointment from the privacy of your home.
-To avoid travel time and the comfort of home, many clients prefer to meet with Dr. Mike over the phone or via Skype.
-The convenience of this type of Counseling/Coaching is the most effective means of Life Coaching for those who live outside of the Denver-metro area.
+To avoid travel time and the comfort of home, many clients prefer to meet with Dr. Mike over the phone or via Skype (if you want to Skype with Dr. Mike send him an email at firstname.lastname@example.org to set up an appointment).
+The convenience of this type of Counseling/Coaching is the most effective means of Life Coaching for those who live outside of Colorado.
 Give Dr. Mike a call!
 You’ll be glad you did!